gooddata/gooddata-create-gooddata-react-app/bootstrap/README.md

 ### Deployment

+There are two ways to deploy your application.

+1. If your domain does not have CORS set up and you want to get up and running fast, you can use the pre-configured Docker image included with the app.
+2. If the Docker way is not suitable for you, you can build and deploy the app manually (keep in mind that you will have to setup CORS on your GoodData domain so that it allows access from your application).

 #### Using the built-in Docker support

 The application comes with a simple Dockerfile.
-This image is a pre-configured nginx instance that handles compression, proxying and serving the application files.
+This image is a pre-configured nginx instance that both serves the application files and acts as a reverse proxy for your GoodData domain.
+In this deployment, your GoodData domain does not need any CORS setup because the application will only communicate with its origin server.
 To use it, run these commands in your terminal:

 ```bash